-Some equipments are designed to operate under both normal and abnormal conditions.
-Some equipments are meant for switching and not sensing the fault.
+Some types of equipment are designed to operate under both normal and abnormal conditions.
+Some equipment is meant for switching and not sensing the fault.

-On the other hand, when a failure (e.g. short circuit) occurs on any part of power system, a heavy current flows through the equipment, threatening damage to the equipment and interruption of service to the customers.
+During normal operation, switchgear permits to switch on or off generators, transmission lines, distributors and other electrical equipment.
+On the other hand, when a failure (e.g. short circuit) occurs on any part of the power system, a heavy current flows through the equipment, threatening damage to the equipment and interruption of service to the customers.

 However, the switchgear detects the fault and disconnects the unhealthy section from the system.
-For more details visit working of circuit breaker and protective relays.
+(For more details visit working of a circuit breaker and protective relays.)

 Evolution of Switchgear

-The tumbler switch with ordinary fuse is the simplest form of switchgear and is used to control and protect lights and other equipment in homes, offices etc.
+The tumbler switch with ordinary fuse is the simplest form of switchgear and was used to control and protect lights and other equipment in homes, offices, etc.

-For circuits of higher rating, a high-rupturing capacity (H.R.C.) fuse in conjunction with a switch may serve the purpose of controlling and protecting the circuit.
-However, such a switchgear cannot be used profitably on high voltage system (33 kV) for two reasons.
+For circuits of a higher rating, a high-rupturing capacity (H.R.C.) fuse in conjunction with a switch may serve the purpose of controlling and protecting the circuit.
+However, such switchgear cannot be used profitably on a high voltage system (33 kV) for two reasons.

-- Firstly, when a fuse blows, it takes sometime to replace it and consequently there is interruption of service to the customers.
+- Firstly, when a fuse blows, it takes some time to replace it and consequently, there is an interruption of service to the customers.

 Essential Features of Switchgear